By helicopter, England’s great archipelago is only a 15-minute flight away – perfect for packing in an entire day of island adventures…

 The best bit?
 Come the end of the day, with your appetite for island-adventuring satiated, there’s still the flight back to look forward to.
-Views of the Minack Theatre and Tater Du Lighthouse await before St Michael’s Mount hoves into view on the horizon - a majestic end to a spectacular day out.
+You’ll fly along the Cornish coast, enjoying views of the Minack Theatre and Tater Du Lighthouse before St Michael’s Mount hoves into view on the horizon - a majestic end to a spectacular day out.

-For the spontaneous sorts or the weather watchers, our Last Minute Daytrip Fare for just £129 per person is bookable within 24 hours of departure, subject to availability and bookable by telephone only - please call 01736 780828 within 24 hours of departure.
+For the spontaneous sorts or the weather watchers, our Last Minute Day Trip Fare of just £129 return is bookable within 24 hours of departure, subject to availability.
+For those who prefer to plan ahead, our Advance Day Trip Fare of £185 return is bookable further in advance.

 Fly to St Mary's